muneer-ahmed-khan/muneer-ahmed-khan/README.md

 👉 Web Developer

-👉 Open CV and ML Learner
+👉 Node js and Frontend Developer

 - 📫 How to reach me: muneerkhan31886@gmail.com | https://www.linkedin.com/in/muneer-ahmed-a59362140/